Looking for things to do in the French Quarter of New Orleans? Is this your first visit to the French Quarter?

 This is one of those stops that I recommend you go hungry.
 You’ll find all the local treats and delicious eats in New Orleans here.

 Don’t miss the stuff beignets at Loretta’s.
 Not only are the praline-filled beignets the best I’ve ever had, but locals around me told me I must have the crab-stuffed beignets next time I’m in town.

 And, Muffaletta’s at Alberto’s.

-If you need to do some souvenir shopping, the French Market is the place.
+If you need souvenir shopping, the French Market is the place.

 Another classic dish in New Orleans is the muffuletta.
-Originally from Italy, the sandwich is on a large round sesame bread and it’s layered with Italian meats, cheese, and an olive tapenade.
+Originally from Italy, the sandwich is on a large round sesame bread layered with Italian meats, cheese, and an olive tapenade.

-No matter where you have it from, it’s definitely food not to miss while in New Orleans.
+No matter where you have it, it’s food from New Orleans not to be missed.

-Speaking of beignets and muffuletta’s, New Orleans is home to some of the best food in the United States.
-That may be just my opinion, but this is one of those foodie cities that you can expect to eat your way through while you’re there.
+Speaking of beignets and muffuletta, New Orleans is home to some of the best food in the United States.
+That may be just my opinion, but this is one of those foodie cities you can expect to eat through while you’re there.
 I sure did on this last visit.

 You’ll want to try everything from charbroil oysters, boudin balls, gumbo, po’boys, beignets, shrimp boils, and other scrumptious creole dishes that are part of this amazing city.

 Highly recommend booking a food tour while you’re in New Orleans.
 Food tours are fun, filling, and worth every penny.
 You will be introduced to dishes that you would probably have never tried on your own.
 Plus, it’s a great way to get local recommendations for fantastic places to eat in New Orleans.